jlhue/rad-collision-matlab/README.md

 - 3D model of your nozzle, couch and patient as STL files

 For first attempts, you can use the open-source STL files stored in this [PR](https://github.com/mghro/rad-collision/issues/21#issuecomment-1073840985) or in [https://github.com/SlicerRt/SlicerRT/tree/master/RoomsEyeView/TreatmentMachineModels](SlicerRT).
-For convenience, these archives are included in the present distribution

 How to use
 ----------